chadwickbureau/baseballdatabank/core/readme2014.txt

 of data that we have today.
 Our thanks also to the many members of the Society for American Baseball Research who have helped us over the years.
 We strongly urge you to support and join their efforts.
-Please vist their website (www.sabr.org).
+Please visit their website (www.sabr.org).

 If you have any problems or find any errors, please let us know.
 Any feedback is appreciated